 Three years of "emergency" applications?

-UK guidance on emergency authorisations states that “It would not generally be expected that there will be requests for emergency authorisations that have been previously granted to be renewed”.
-Shockingly, in this case it seems that Defra is already anticipating granting further emergency authorisations, Defra states that “The plan anticipates that applications for emergency authorisations for neonicotinoid seed treatments may be needed for three years (2021 to 2023)”.
+UK guidance on emergency authorisations states that it "would not generally be expected that there will be requests for emergency authorisations that have been previously granted to be renewed”.
+Shockingly, Defra said it anticipated granting future emergency authorisations, stating that the "plan anticipates that applications for emergency authorisations for neonicotinoid seed treatments may be needed for three years (2021 to 2023)”.
+That'll have pleased the pesticides lobby and National Farmers' Union (NFU), which had made clear their determination to make rolling applications to use the neonic.

 Is there any case for using banned pesticides?

-The National Farmers Union (NFU) and British Sugar applied for the emergency authorisation of neonicotinoid-treated seed, claiming that crop yields - in the East of England where most sugar beet is grown - would be threatened if farmers couldn’t use these pesticides in 2021.
+The NFU and British Sugar applied for the 2021 emergency authorisation of neonicotinoid-treated seed by claiming that sugar beet yields in the East of England would be threatened if farmers couldn’t use these pesticides.

-It’s worth remembering there was a similar warning of crop failure from the NFU over the ban on using neonic-treated seeds for oilseed rape.
+It’s worth remembering the NFU’s similar claims of nation-wide crop failures due to the ban on using neonic-treated seeds for oilseed rape.
 Oilseed rape yields have fluctuated since the 2013 ban, but there’s no clear trend of decline.
 In fact, there have been some bumper harvests since the ban as well as some poor ones.
-Hill Farm, which has worked hard to adopt nature-friendly farming techniques, reducing all insecticide use, recently reported its best crop for 5 years.
+Hill Farm, which has worked hard to adopt nature-friendly farming techniques and reduce all insecticide use, reported its best crop for 5 years in 2020.

 The wrong direction for farming